sqli-nantes/rhchain-android/README.md

 Configuration
 -----------------------
-develop for SdK 24.
-Test using Android 5.1 and Android 7.0
+Works on Android Lollipop and next

 ## DEMO